EGAdams/iOS-firebase-test/create_firebase_test.md

 ```

 # Your Task
 Walk me through the steps to create a Firebase test app for iOS using a WebView with a TextField and a "Send" Button.
 Use the GoogleService-Info.plist file above for our Firebase project.
+Do not use CocoaPods or Carthage.
+Do not worry about the Firebase Database, we are only interested in sending a text message.
+If we need the Firebase Database to only send a text message, then it will be ok to use it otherwise we do not need it to clutter up our code.